Italki Language Challenge - Russian (Part 1)

 - Russian is still used in several former Soviet countries, means that you will still find Russian speakers outside of Russia.

-- Russia is a member of BRICS countries, a group of newly industrialized countries with fast-growing economies and have significant influence on regional and global affairs.
+- Russia is a member of BRICS countries, a group of newly industrialized countries with fast-growing economies and has a significant influence on regional and global affairs.

 - Russian is one of the six official languages of the United Nations.